-Parents have the opportunity to meet Kaiārahi at 'Junior Next Steps' evenings, which are personalised parent-studentteacher meetings held throughout the year.
+Our teachers work closely with parents and students to support students with their academic achievement and holistic development.
+In the junior school, our parents have the opportunity to meet Kaiārahi at 'Junior Next Steps' evenings, which are personalised parent-student teacher meetings held throughout the year.

-At the senior school these meetings are with the subject teachers and parents and students will receive quality feedback on their academic achievement and next steps for learning in that subject.
+At the senior school these meetings are with the subject teachers and parents and students will receive quality feedback on their academic learning, progress and achievement and next steps for learning in that subject.